mattelacqua/duckietown-soid/README.md

 python3 agents/gui_test.py --env-name Duckietown-gui_test-v0 --map-name gui_test.yaml --cam-mode top_down
 ```

-What happens here is the webserver will begin, and based on what happens on the webserver, it will write information to a [pipe in the webserver directory](webserver/webserver.out).
-The agent program will then read from this file at given points (during the pause cycle for [this example](agents/gui_test)).
+What happens here is the webserver will begin and read the initial layout of the simulated scene.
+Based on this, the gui is presented on a mouse click using webbrowser.open (see [event_wrappers.py](src/gym_duckietown/event_wrappers.py).
+While the scene is paused, the user can interact with the gui which uses JS/sockets to communicate to webserver.py, which will write information to a [pipe in the webserver directory](webserver/webserver.out).
+The agent program will then read from this file during the pause cycle for [this example](agents/gui_test).
+Finally, the user will click the resume simulation button at the bottom to resume the agent's decision code based on the re-rendered scene.

-*** STILL WORK IN PROGRESS FOR BACK END OF THIS
+*** STILL WORK IN PROGRESS FOR SPECIFICI AGENT ATTRIBUTES AND OBJECTS

-Not yet implemented:
-The agent program will then take into account the information it reads in from the webserver pipe and adjust the server accordingly.
-The simulator will then give the new information to the webserver.

 ### Front End <a name="front_end"></a>
 The front end development is done using HTML.

 #### HTML <a name="html"></a>
-The [HTML file](webserver/html/index.html) used in [this example](webserver/server.py) uses bootstrap and java script to create a slider.
+The [HTML file](webserver/html/agents.html) used in [this example](webserver/server.py) uses bootstrap and java script to create several (currently poorly drawn) buttons and sliders to adjust agent angles and positions..

-Take a look at this to see how in the body it creates the Responsive Slider, and after it, there is a script to display the value as well as a socketio script to send the 'update' function with the value on the slider through the socket in the webserver [flask file](webserver/server.py).
+Take a look at this to see how in the body it creates the Agent Angle Slider and NSEW buttons.
+For each of these, JS socketio function to send the 'update' function with the value on the slider / direction of button through the socket in the webserver [flask file](webserver/server.py).

 ### Back End <a name="back_end"></a>
 The back end of the webserver is handled in Flask and using pipes for interprocess communication